Trading Possessions for Freedom (Part 2) | How We Afford Full-Time RVing: Budget Included

 How to Afford Living on the Road Full Time

-When we started this journey, we planned to be on the road for only a year.
-Being out of work for a year was scary, but nearly two years later, we are still able to live this lifestyle through God’s provision.
+Initially, we planned to be on the road for only a year, and being out of work was scary.
+Yet, nearly three years later, we continue this lifestyle through God’s provision.

-We have been discussing Camp Hosting, so we can continue this lifestyle.
-Paid camp hosting positions are plentiful, and we have dear friends who camp host in order to sustain their nomadic lifestyle, and love it.
-There are many options for remote work and work with travel as well.
+We've discussed camp hosting to sustain this lifestyle.
+Paid positions are plentiful, and friends who camp host love it.
+There are many options for remote and travel-related work as well.

-While our work may not align with conventional norms, we've been dedicated to Road-schooling our children, pursuing ongoing education, and managing the various tasks that come with this lifestyle.
-If you are looking for something easy, this lifestyle isn't for you.
+While our work doesn't align with conventional norms, we've dedicated ourselves to road-schooling our children, pursuing ongoing education, and managing this lifestyle's various tasks.

 My husband, Scott, went back to school to earn his bachelor’s degree, and is now pursuing his MDIV.
 I recently went back to school as well.